Arihanth007/Operating-Systems/xv6-riscv-riscv/README.md

 If multiple processes have the same priority then the tie is broken by considering the process that has been scheduled fewer times.
 If that were a tie too then we look at the process with the older creation time.

+The logic is implemented in `scheduler` fucntion in `proc.c`.

-This algortihm is preemtive which means that the clock interrupt is disabled in `usertrap` and `kerneltrap`.
+This algortihm is non-preemtive which means that the clock interrupt is disabled in `usertrap` and `kerneltrap`.
 This modification was done in `trap.c`.

 ### MLFQ